azuma-healthtech-public/mimoto-examples/README.md

 General Idea:
 ASP.NET Core Authorization Server, which integrates mimoto (via authorization code flow).
 Can be used from react or android apps.

+## rails-rodauth-omniauth-simple
+Simple example using omiauth to integrate mimoto (via authorization code flow) and rodauth for auth managementg.

 ## ...
 More coming soon.